 Four-time Olympian and former NCAA 400-meter champion Aliann Pompey was announced as the new sprints and hurdles coach of the Red Storm in the fall of 2014.
 Pompey has helped guide the Red Storm sprinters to new heights since her arrival to Queens.
 In 2016, Pompey helped coach Claire Mooney to a 15th-place finish at the NCAA National Championships in the 500-meter, earning USTFCCCA Second-Team All-American status along the way.
 Pompey has also guided the Johnnies to dominating performances at the BIG EAST Indoor and Outdoor Championships.
 St. John’s won 11 individual and relay BIG EAST titles in sprints and hurdles over the last two seasons including four-straight 400-meter dash titles by Pariis Garcia.

-This past summer, Coach Pompey enjoyed another Olympic appearance, however this time in a different capacity.
+During the summer of 2016, Coach Pompey enjoyed another Olympic appearance, however this time in a different capacity.
 The Guyana native, travelled to Rio de Janeiro as an assistant manager with the Guyanese Track & Field Team.

 Pompey, a native of Georgetown, Guyana, brings a world-class athletic resume and the experience of representing her country in four-consecutive Summer Olympic Games to St. John's.
 A 400-meter specialist who owns the South American indoor record of 51.83 seconds at the distance, Pompey adds a gold medal at the 2002 Commonwealth Games in Manchester, a silver medal at the 2010 Commonwealth Games in New Delhi and a bronze medal at the 2003 Pan American Games in Santo Domingo to a long list of accomplishments.